litl/leeroy/README.md

 Leeroy is a Python [Flask](http://flask.pocoo.org) service which integrates Jenkins with GitHub pull requests.
-Leeroy uses [GitHub hooks](http://developer.github.com/v3/repos/hooks/) to listen for pull request notifications and starts builds on your Jenkins server.
-Using the Jenkins [notification plugin][jnp], Leeroy updates the pull request using GitHub's [status API](http://developer.github.com/v3/repos/statuses/) with pending, success, failure, or error information.
+Leeroy uses [GitHub hooks](http://developer.github.com/v3/repos/hooks/) to listen for pull request notifications and starts jobs on your Jenkins server.
+Using the Jenkins [notification plugin][jnp], Leeroy updates the pull request using GitHub's [status API](http://developer.github.com/v3/repos/statuses/) with pending, success, failure, or error statuses.

 ## Installation